-- All dimensions and weights are approximate. - To calculate the approximate weight of a loaded library, calculate the total weight for all of the frames and then add the weight for each drive, RIM, and power supply, plus the weight of each full TeraPack magazine. - To calculate the dimensions of the entire library, total the dimensions for each frame and add 1.625 inches to account for the outer cover panels on each side of the library. - When calculating space requirements, include the service access requirements described in Service Access Requirements, below.
+- All dimensions and weights are approximate. - To calculate the approximate weight of a loaded library, calculate the total weight for all of the frames and then add the weight for each drive, RIM, and power supply, plus the weight of each TeraPack magazine full of cartridges. - To calculate the dimensions of the entire library, total the dimensions for each frame and add 1.625 inches to account for the outer cover panels on each side of the library. - When calculating space requirements, include the service access requirements described in Service Access Requirements, below.